kfrankot/react-hook-form-yup/README.md

   const { field, fieldState } = useController<any, any, NumberSchemaState>(
     props.name,
   )

-  const { schemaState, ...schemaProps } = useSchemaController<
+  // Get only the schema props, separately from useController const { schemaState, ...schemaProps } = useSchemaController<
     any,
     any,